 Startups that ignore design are like chefs who ignore taste.
-You might serve something up, but no one’s coming back for seconds.
+You can serve it up to the customers, but no one’s coming back for seconds.

-In a recent conversation with Y Combinator, Raphael Schaad, designer and founder of Cron (now Notion Calendar), said something that stuck with me:
+I was listening to a Y Combinator talk with Raphael Schaad, a designer and founder of Cron (now Notion Calendar), who said a line that stuck with me:

 “Design is not just how it looks.
 It’s how it works.
-And even more than that, it’s how it’s built.”
+Even more than that, it’s how it’s built.”

-Here’s what I learned from watching bad designs quietly kill good ideas.
+Here’s what I learned from watching bad designs kill good ideas, and how you can prevent it from happening to you.

 1. Great design solves real problems